Five Things Educators Can Do to Buy Accessible

 - Incorporate accessibility into your procurement practices.
 Align your criteria with Section 508/WCAG 2.0 AA conformance.

 - Include accessibility language in contracts and purchase orders.
 The AEM Center has samples for both digital and print materials.
+More comprehensive information is available for communicating digital accessibility requirements.

 - Ask vendors for Voluntary Product Accessibility Templates (VPAT).
 If the information provided is questionable or incomplete, ask why.